-Paddle the shores of Lake Superior Provincial Park with James and Dympna our lead guides and instructors.
-Just north of Sault Ste Marie, Ontario, this park is home to rich Ojibwa history, rare wildlife, and a rugged wilderness shoreline.
+Paddle the shores of Lake Superior Provincial Park just north of Sault Ste Marie, Ontario.
+This park is home to rich Ojibwa history, rare wildlife, and a rugged wilderness shoreline.
 Sea kayak Lake Superior all day and each evening, after we set up our home away from home, we’ll enjoy a delicious meal together enjoying a world-class sunset on a wilderness beach.

 What you will see during your Lake Superior kayak trip